hyunhwan-jeong/CB2-Experiments/02_sgRNA-level-analysis/README.md

 ## 02_sgRNA-level-analysis

-There is nothing much you need to run all the script if you have installed all mandatory R packages.
+There is nothing much you need to run all the scripts if you have installed all mandatory R packages.